 The village was divided into 8 equal size zones.
 Ants were collected twice a day, each of two hours duration.
-(6-8 am and 164-618h Indian Standard Time (IST)pm).
+(6-8 am and 4-6 pm).
 One day was devoted to each zone from November 2017 to February 2018.
-Ants were collected using a brush and forceps during day time in between 11am to 16 h IST4 pm twice in every month.
+Ants were collected using a brush and forceps during day time in between 11am to 4 pm twice in every month.
 Collected ants were transferred into 70% ethanol in plastic vials at the Department of Zoology, PSG College of arts and science and same time maintained for all zones while ants collection.
 The stored ant specimens were then counted and identified up to genus level (some to species level) using microscope.
 Species identification was carried out under the help of the keys of "Ants identification guide" [10] collected ants were identified up to the genus level by using based on literature [11, 4, 12, 13 and 14].
 Identified specimens will be kept in the air tight insect wooden box.
-Ant species diversity, trees association, habitat type and identification of ants.
+Ant species were listed and each species was counted to calculate and compared composition, richness, species diversity, trees association, habitat type and identification of ants.